Last updated on March 15th, 2022

-With our biological clocks fully calibrated and with the arrival of our ship – Le Boreal – we are ready to embark on a voyage that will retrace the steps of the most daring ancient Polynesians settlers.
-There is a complete contrast between the luxury experience that awaits us and the hardships which most likely dominated ancient discovery voyages on outrigger canoes.
+With our biological clocks fully calibrated and with the arrival of our ship – Le Boreal – we are ready to embark on a voyage that will retrace the steps of the most daring ancient Polynesian settlers.
+There is a complete contrast between the luxury experience that awaits us and the hardships that most likely dominated ancient discovery voyages on outrigger canoes.
 However, in the absence of commercial flights linking the islands on our route and even the absence of landing strips in some, this is the only way to uncover the secrets of the “mystery islands” of Polynesia.

 The first stop is Rangiroa atoll, about 300 miles from Tahiti.
 Part of the Tuamotu Islands – the world’s largest chain of atolls – Rangiroa is the second-largest atoll in the world, known as “the infinite atoll”.
 As our ship enters through one of only two openings in the reef, a pod of spinner dolphins comes to greet us, leading the way in front of the ship’s bow.

 Rangiroa is a “mecca” for underwater adventurists, and with our ship safely moored, we get the chance to visit “the aquarium”, a snorkeling spot abundant with marine life.